semirook/flask-kit/README.md

 `INSTALLED_BLUEPRINTS = ['blueprint']` is by default (example blueprint package).

 `CONTEXT_PROCESSORS` is a list of registered context processors.
-You have to set full path to your processor module like 'application_or_blueprint.context_processors.processors'.
+You have to set full path to your processor module like 'application_or_blueprint.context_processors.processor'.
 Django-style thing.